 3.30 "Termination," "Terminate" and "Terminated" have the meaning set forth below in paragraph 5.2.

+3.31 “Minimum Deal Size”, $10,000,000 US, is the total cumulative amount of shareable revenue received before any shared revenue disbursements are made, subject to any additional written agreements reached by the Parties.

 4. LICENSING AND MONETIZATION OF IP

 4.1 The Parties' Responsibilities; Execution Of Technology Transfer Agreements And License Agreements.
-Inventergy shall be the exclusive representative for license and/or monetization of the IP and/or obtaining investment in Lopoco and/or acquisition of Lopoco or its product designs on a worldwide basis during the Term.
-Inventergy shall be responsible for interacting with potential Licensees and otherwise preparing and negotiating agreements relating to monetization of the IP for review and execution by Lopoco (including agreements for Support Services); the Parties shall jointly or singly be responsible for preparing and negotiating agreements for investment in Lopoco or acquisition of Lopoco or its assets depending on circumstance.
-For agreements proposed and/or drafted by Inventergy, Inventergy shall attempt to negotiate agreements using generally accepted and/or industry-accepted royalty rates and provisions or other pertinent terms, and Lopoco shall have an obligation of good faith and fair dealing in terms of executing such agreements negotiated by Inventergy, with any disputes regarding which terms are or are not appropriate (including as to any terms relating to Lopoco's obligations to provide Support Services) resolved using the Dispute Resolution Process Specified below.
-Generally speaking, agreements relating to monetization of the IP will specify that all payments by the pertinent Licensee (i.e., whether for IP monetization or Support) will be made into an account controlled by Inventergy, with Inventergy then responsible to satisfying the Monetization Expenses from Gross Revenue and then distributing Net Revenue following the end of the pertinent CYQ in the form of the Parties' respective Revenue Shares (if any).
-Whether related to revenue collected by Inventergy for monetization of the IP, or by either Party relating to investment in Lopoco or the sale of Lopoco tangible assets, Gross Revenue shall first be used to reimburse Monetization Expenses as set forth by paragraph 5.3 below, with any Net Revenue then used to generate each Party's Revenue Share.
+Inventergy shall be the exclusive representative for license and/or monetization of the IP, and/or obtaining investment in Lopoco except for NCoC investment. and/or acquisition of Lopoco or its product designs on a worldwide basis during the Term.
+Inventergy shall be responsible for interacting with potential Licensees and otherwise preparing and negotiating agreements relating to monetization of the IP for review and execution by Lopoco, including agreements for Support Services related to the IP, but not including Lopoco product support services; the Parties shall jointly or singly be responsible for preparing and negotiating agreements for investment in Lopoco or acquisition of Lopoco or its assets depending on circumstance.
+For agreements proposed and/or drafted by Inventergy, Inventergy shall attempt to negotiate agreements using generally accepted and/or industry-accepted royalty rates and provisions or other pertinent terms, and Lopoco shall have an obligation of good faith and fair dealing in terms of executing such agreements negotiated by Inventergy, with any disputes regarding which terms are or are not appropriate, including as to any terms relating to Lopoco's obligations to provide IP Support Services, resolved using the Dispute Resolution Process Specified below.
+Revenue collected for monetization of the IP, or relating to investment in Lopoco or the sale of Lopoco tangible assets, Gross Revenue shall first be used to reimburse Monetization Expenses as set forth by paragraph 5.3 below, with any Net Revenue then used to generate each Party's Revenue Share.
 Generally speaking, the Parties' respective expenses are expected to be paid for from their Revenue Share (excepting those limited expenses which constitute Monetization Expenses as set forth in paragraph 5.3, below, and which are therefore reimbursable).
 The Parties shall respectively be responsible for expenses as defined below:

-(a) Lopoco shall be responsible (1) for any and all expenses in the procurement of test equipment, production of demonstrations, proof of concept materials and similar demonstrative materials used to market the Technology, (2) for diligence expenses relating to qualified third parties who have expressed interest in the IP (e.g., explaining the Technology to such Parties and substantiating claims associated with the Technology Transfer), (3) for expenses associated with the transfer of any Technology Transfer Materials to such third parties who enter into agreements, (4) all patenting expenses including without limitation outside counsel fees, filing fees and maintenance fees, and (5) for out of pocket expenses paid to third parties (e.g., travel expenses) relating to provision of Support Services and otherwise in connection with satisfaction of the obligations owed to an acquirer of Lopoco or its tangible assets and/or any Lopoco investor.
+(a) Lopoco shall be responsible (1) for any and all expenses in the procurement of test equipment, production of demonstrations, proof of concept materials and similar demonstrative materials used to market the Technology, (2) for diligence expenses relating to qualified third parties who have expressed interest in the IP (e.g., explaining the Technology to such Parties and substantiating claims associated with the Technology Transfer), (3) for expenses associated with the transfer of any Technology Transfer Materials to such third parties who enter into agreements, (4) all patenting expenses including without limitation outside counsel fees, filing fees and maintenance fees, and (5) for out of pocket expenses paid to third parties (e.g., travel expenses) relating to provision of IP Support Services and otherwise in connection with satisfaction of the obligations owed to an acquirer of Lopoco or its tangible assets and/or any Lopoco investor.